Efficient Property Management in Notion: A Step-by-Step Guide

 Adding properties to a database in Notion is straightforward.
 Once you have created a database or opened an existing one, follow these steps:

-After choosing a property type, provide a name, select an icon, and configure any additional options available.
-For example, if you’re adding a formula property, you can set up calculations using Notion’s built-in functions.
+After choosing a property type, give it a name, select an icon (if desired), and configure any additional options that appear.
+For example, when adding a formula property, you can set up calculations using Notion’s built-in functions and advanced operators.Repeat for additional properties

 Continue adding more properties by repeating steps 3 to 5 as needed to enhance your database’s structure.